cdoublev/css/doc/specifications.md

 There may be a CR labelled with *level n* at the testing phase and a corresponding WD labelled with *level n+1* at a previous or the same stage.
 There may even be two CRs or WDs with different levels at the same stage.

-Because this library relies on the data extracted by `@webref/css` from specifications, it relies on *a curated list of technical Web specifications that are deemed relevant for the Web platform* in their most up to date versions, which correspond to the files located in the [`ed` (editor drafts) folder of the `w3c/webref` repository](https://github.com/w3c/webref/tree/main/ed/css).
+Because this library relies on the data extracted by `w3c/reffy` from specifications, it relies on *a curated list of technical Web specifications that are deemed relevant for the Web platform* in their most up to date versions, which correspond to the files located in the [`ed` (editor drafts) folder of the `w3c/webref` repository](https://github.com/w3c/webref/tree/main/ed/css).

 This folder may contain multiple levels of a specification: the level corresponding to the last *full* version and one or more (higher) levels, which corresponds to *delta* versions and only includes the differences with the full version.

-The "level-less" URL of a specification most often references the last delta (but still relevant) version if any, otherwise the last full version, eg:
+The "level-less" URL of a specification most often references the last delta (but still relevant) version if any, otherwise the last full version, eg. (at the time of writing this documentation):

   - https://drafts.csswg.org/css-syntax/ provides the same content than https://drafts.csswg.org/css-syntax-3/
   - https://drafts.csswg.org/css-conditional/ provides the content of level 5 as delta from level 3 (full)
   - https://drafts.csswg.org/css-conditional-4/ provides the content of level 4 as delta from level 3 (full)

-But `@webref/css` also references CSS Backgrounds and Borders Level 4, which is a delta version, and https://drafts.csswg.org/css-backgrounds/ refers to Level 3.
+But `w3c/webref` also references CSS Backgrounds and Borders Level 4, which is a delta version, and https://drafts.csswg.org/css-backgrounds/ refers to Level 3.

 A "level-less" URL is handy for documenting code because it does not need to be updated.
 But on the other hand, it refers to a dynamic content that could later no longer apply to the related code.
 Furthermore, the level is a hint of the supported version, therefore a JSDOC `@link` must use the URL that includes the highest level of the specification whose content is related to the code it applies to.